 #1 – Try a Back Lunge

-If you feel pain with a front lunge, you can try to make a back lunge.
+To reduce pain during a front lunge, make a back lunge.

 #2 – Look at Technique

-It ensures that the knee does not pass the toes of the front leg and that the weight in the front foot is mainly on the heel.
+Make sure the knee of the front leg doesn’t pass the toes and that the weight is mainly on the heel.

 #3 – Stride Length